This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.

 Brighton Beach

-20km SW of Dunedin, Brighton is a small seaside town, along the Southern Scenic Route within the city limits of Dunedin.
+Along this coast you'll also find Brighton, a small seaside town on the Southern Scenic Route, within the city limits of Dunedin.

 It’s worth timing your visit so you are there at low tide, as the water reveals the often-extensive beach, letting you wander around its dramatic black stone caves and arches.